RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 ## Usability Testing

-We conducted our usability testing sessions with 4 students.
+After creating the initial design sketches, we conducted our usability testing sessions with 4 students.
 We first asked the participant to play a game of Tic-Tac-Toe and then use our visualization tool to review the game that they played.
 They were also encouraged to explore on the interface, including the feature that